- Structs are converted to opaque types

 ___ptr

-extension (struct: Union0)
+extension (struct: StructExample_Union0)

-def x : CInt = !struct.at(0).asInstanceOf[Ptr[CInt]]
+inline def x : CInt = !struct.at(0).asInstanceOf[Ptr[CInt]]

-def x_=(value: CInt): Unit = !struct.at(0).asInstanceOf[Ptr[CInt]] = value
+inline def x_=(value: CInt): Unit = !struct.at(0).asInstanceOf[Ptr[CInt]] = value

-opaque type Test = CArray[Byte, Nat._1]
+opaque type StructExample_Test = CArray[Byte, Nat._1]

-object Test:
+object StructExample_Test:

-given _tag: Tag[Test] = Tag.CArray[CChar, Nat._1](Tag.Byte, Tag.Nat1)
+given _tag: Tag[StructExample_Test] = Tag.CArray[CChar, Nat._1](Tag.Byte, Tag.Nat1)

-def apply()(using Zone): Ptr[Test] =
+def apply()(using Zone): Ptr[StructExample_Test] =

-val ___ptr = _root_.scala.scalanative.unsafe.alloc[Test](1)
+val ___ptr = _root_.scala.scalanative.unsafe.alloc[StructExample_Test](1)

 ___ptr